fuzetsu/mergerino/README.md

 ## Mergerino as a reducer

-Mergerino can be used as a reducer where patches are fed into a function which is then applied to a central state object through mergerino.
+Mergerino can be used as a reducer where patches are fed into a function which is then applied to a central state object.
 In these cases you may not have a reference to the full state object to base your patch on.

 In order to help in this scenario mergerino supports passing a function as a top level patch.
 This function receives the merge target as an argument and treats the return value as a patch.